-Speaking of Anthropic, yesterday I read something horrifying, causing me to discuss it with Anthropics own AI and prompting me to prepare a letter to them.
-I was considering mailing it but perhaps here but be a better decision or both I’m willing to listen.
-Anyways here it is and boy does it put a spotlight on trust.
+Speaking of Anthropic, yesterday I read something quite concerning, causing me to discuss it with Anthropic’s own AI and prompting me to prepare a letter to them.
+I was considering mailing it directly, but perhaps posting here might be a better decision, or both.
+I’m willing to listen to feedback.
+Here it is, slightly modified for this forum.

 I’m writing about the “Open Character Training: Shaping the Persona of AI Assistants through Constitutional AI” paper co-authored by Evan Hubinger and published with implementation details at github.com/maiush/OpenCharacterTraining.